-- Inform the Practice Module Leader, Programme Leader, Director of Practice Education and LL in the student's next placement area of the students active (open) SLP. - Liaise with the external hospital sites, in relation to a student going to, or leaving a placement with an active (open) SLP.
+Inform the Practice Module Leader, Programme Leader, Director of Practice Education and LL in the student's next placement of a student having an open SLP.
+Liaise with the external hospital sites, in relation to a student going to or leaving a placement with an open SLP.